eficode-academy/docker-katas/labs/00-getting-started.md

 ## Installing Docker

-Depending on what OS you are running, installation is different, but head over to the [Community Edition](https://www.docker.com/community-edition) website and follow the instructions there.
+Depending on what OS you are running, installation is different, but head over to the [Get started](https://www.docker.com/get-started/) website and follow the instructions there.